Kombi’s last rites: Farewell to a travel icon

 Upgrading it with dual front airbags and anti-lock brakes was ruled too costly.

-We pause here to reflect on what made the Kombi a travel icon.
+It's worth pausing to reflect on what made the Kombi a travel icon.

 Hippies and surfers